eerimoq/nala/README.rst

    $ mkdir test
    $ cd test
    $ nala init
+   Run 'make' to build and run the test suite!

 The test suite is found in ``main.c`` and contains two tests; the first uses all assertions and captures output, and second mocks the